 One of the best ways to sample Northwestern's academic experience is to observe classes.
 Each quarter, the Office of Undergraduate Admission compiles a list of pre-approved classes for students to visit.
 Please plan on arriving five minutes prior to class time in order to introduce yourself to the professor.

 Please note that class visits are not available during the first two weeks of the quarter, on weekends, holidays, summer, or during reading week or exam periods.
-For Fall Quarter 2014, prospective students may visit classes beginning October 6, 2014.
+For Winter Quarter 2015, prospective students may visit classes beginning January 20, 2015.